 For my entrée, I chose the green curry with tofu and vegetables.
 The veggies were tender, but not overcooked and the creamy curry was rich and full of depth and flavor.

 Our lunch cost just over 1000 THB or about $29 USD plus tip.
-The night before I rounded up and left the change as a tip and sensed that the server might have been upset with us.
+The night before, I rounded up and left the change as a tip.
+Afterwards, it was apparent that the server might have been upset with us.
 This time I made sure to leave a bigger tip, especially after seeing the large labeled tip box at the register.
 Now that might normally turn me off entirely to a restaurant, but despite this one small thing, the service was professional and polite and only added to the overall dining experience.

 If you’re visiting Bangkok and looking for a plant-based meal because you’re a vegan or a vegetarian or simply want to try delicious Thai food with interesting and tasty options, then I highly recommend that you visit May Veggie Home at least once on your trip.
 With easy access from BTS Asoke, you can take public transportation or a taxi, but whatever you do, definitely enjoy a meal at May Veggie Home, whether you’re a meat lover or not.